 Inflammation means oxidation.
 Ultimately, it develops from a shortage of electrons in the right places at the right times.
 Electrons are reducers.

 Your redox state, simply put, is the balance between reducers and oxidizers.

 All the arm-waving hype against inflammation has its drawbacks.
 First off, inflammation indicates that your body is under repair.
 You generate all kinds of oxidizers whose function is to repair injury or other damage.
 This is how your body fixes things.

-The so-called evils of Reactive Oxygen Species (ROS) and Reactive Nitrogen Species (RNS) are crucial for good health.
+The so-called evils, Reactive Oxygen Species (ROS) and Reactive Nitrogen Species (RNS), are actually crucial for good health.
 The key is that these oxidizers come and go in relatively short order.
 This is how you benefit from acute inflammation.

 A constant elevated level of ROS, RNS, and many other oxidizers underlies chronic inflammation.
 This is the root of modern disease.
 This is the chronic redox imbalance that ruins your health.

 External oxidizers, such as environmental toxins, fuel a chronic redox imbalance.

 Once you start reversing this imbalance, your body will automatically resist toxins of all kinds.
 This includes the internal ones that your body makes as well as the tens of thousands of external toxins in your environment.